phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 24, 2019

+**Today's Progress**: Learned about JS OOP.
+Not too hard, just the typical difference in method names.
+Can't wait to dive into a little further.

+**Thoughts:**

 ### Day 17: January 22, 2019

 **Today's Progress**: Been practicing some more JS coding.
 Unfortunately @freecodecamp is sometimes hard to follow: solutions to challenges that had not been discussed in the curriculum?
 Might have to check some other tutorials as well.